HEmile/juggl/README.md

 4. Open Neo4j browser
     1. Run `CALL apoc.cypher.runFile('out.cypher')`

 Importing with Cypher can take quite a while (multiple minutes).
+I'll look into alternative methods if people are interested.

+## Neo4j Bloom
+A use case for this converter is to visualize your obsidian.md graph in [Neo4j bloom](https://neo4j.com/product/bloom/).
+Neo4j bloom is very powerful graph visualization software
+Compared to the Obsidian graph view, it allows
+- Coloring and styling notes with different tags
+- Coloring and styling relationships with different types
+- Selective expansion
+- A hierarchical view
+- Very strong querying capabilities